leschenko/elasticsearch_autocomplete/README.md

 ##

-You can specify fields for suggestions search
+You can specify fields for suggestions search:

 ```ruby
 class User < ActiveRecord::Base